dcanasp/memory_bank/low level/computer parts/Buffer.md

 ## Buffer Management

-- Buffer management in [[os||operating systems]] and applications is crucial for optimal performance.
+- Buffer management in [[OS||operating systems]] and applications is crucial for optimal performance.
 It involves allocating buffer space, managing data flow, and ensuring efficient usage of resources.

 ## Challenges